dreamgrove/dreamgrove/content/balance/Compendium.md

 </div>

-[Elemental Potion of Ultimate Power](https://www.wowhead.com/item=191383/elemental-potion-of-ultimate-power) for every situation.
+{{< item 191383 "Elemental Potion of Ultimate Power" >}} [Elemental Potion of Ultimate Power](https://www.wowhead.com/item=191383/elemental-potion-of-ultimate-power) for every situation.
 Potion of Elemental Power is only 0.4% worse if it turns out to be far cheaper.

 <div id="food">